 This is another business problem that cloud computing negates.
 Cloud service providers will install updates and take care of maintenance, and usually prefer to do these updates outside of peak hours.
 That means that businesses barely see patches, updates or scheduled maintenance happening.
 Instead, they just keep humming along with little to no interruption.

 We’re as much experts in cloud computing as we are advocates for it, and at Binary Blue we have years of experience in assisting businesses with their cloud migrations.
-We can find the best service providers, keep your team informed, connected and secured and migrate your business from an on-site set-up to a cloud solution.
+We can find the best service providers, keep your team informed, connected and secured and migrate your small business from an on-site set-up to a cloud solution.
 If you’re considering making the move, don’t delay.
 Get in touch with one of our friendly team today and let us help make your cloud transition seamless.